 Phanom Rung’s eastern entrance is undoubtedly its most famous part.
 These carved depictions of divine Brahma’s birth, and an illustration of Vishnu reclining, were taken away from the temple in the 1960s and showed up at the Art Institute of Chicago years after.

-Many nationalistic and anti-American voices arose at the time of the restoration work of Phanom Rung, making the returning of the lintel a hot button issue.
+Many nationalistic and anti-American voices arose at the time of the restoration work of Phanom Rung, making the return of the lintel a hot-button issue.
 A famous song by Carabao, one of Thailand’s most legendary rock bands, demands the piece be returned.

 Solar Phenomenon and the Local Festival